SFDO-Tooling/CumulusCI/docs/dev.rst

 Retrieve Changes
 ----------------

-The ``retrieve_changes`` task supports both Salesforce DX- and Metadata API-format source code.
+The ``retrieve_changes`` task supports both Salesforce DX and Metadata API-format source code.
 It utilizes the `SourceMember <https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/tooling_api_objects_sourcemember.htm>`_
-``sObject`` to detect what has changed in an org, and also gives you discretion regarding which components are retrieved when compared to the ``dx_pull`` task.
+``sObject`` to detect what has changed in an org, and also gives you discretion regarding which components are retrieved when compared to the :ref:`dx_pull` task.

 Manual tracking of component versions also offers the possibility of retrieving changes into one directory, and then running the task again to retrieve other changes into a different directory.